SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: Licensing of Third-Party Assets

-All third-party assets used in this work, including models and datasets, are listed in Table 3, along with their license terms and usage conditions.
-We ensure that all included components comply with their respective open source or research use licenses.
-All third-party assets used in this work are listed below, including pretrained models and datasets, along with their license terms and URLs.
+All third-party assets used in this work, including pretrained models (Table~\ref{tab:models_lic}) and datasets (Table~\ref{tab:datasets_lic}), are listed below along with their licenses and source URLs.
+All components comply with their respective open-source or research-use licenses.